asteroidai/blog/posts/agents.md

 Supervisors can be chained together and run in parallel.
 For example fast deterministic supervisor can escalate to AI-based supervisor that can escalate to human.
 Developers can create multiple supervisor chains that can run in parallel, each checking for specific behavior.

-*[add screenshot from UI of multiple supervisor chains attached to a tool call?]*

 # Human in the Loop

 Some agent actions might need human approval.
 For this, we provide a Human in the Loop Supervisor that works with our UI, giving you immediate human control.